Our Best Minimalist Living Tips

 Personal development is an ongoing journey of opening yourself up to new ways of thriving.
 That said, with all the challenges and changes you experience in life, the last thing you want to do is complicate the personal growth process.

 The best way to stunt growth is to lose motivation because you’re trying to commit to a complex regimen.
-That’s why, despite there being many ways to improve, we subscribe to a minimalist approach.
+That’s why, despite many ways to improve, we subscribe to a minimalist approach.

 We experiment with many different tactics as you may notice from our minimalist living editorials.
 However, one of our favorite methods is to dedicate a block of time to a specific area of focus.